gaspachoo/EEG2Video/README.md

 Video clips are converted into 2-second GIFs and encoded with the VAE from Stable Diffusion.
 Each clip becomes a latent tensor stored alongside the EEG embeddings.

 ## 4. Pair Creation
-EEG embeddings and video latents share the same block/concept/repetition identifiers.
-Run `make pairs` to call `utils/build_pairs.py`, which aligns both sets of latents and writes `.npz` files to `data/latent_pairs/`.
+EEG embeddings are stored per subject under `subX/block/index.npy` where `index = 5 * concept + repetition` (200 files per block).
+Video latents share the same `block/index.npy` structure without the subject prefix.
+Run `make pairs` to call `utils/build_pairs.py`, which drops the subject level, aligns both sets of latents and writes `.npz` files to `data/latent_pairs/`.
 The optional helper `utils/pairs_to_torch.py` loads every archive from this directory, stacks the `eeg_latent` and `video_latent` arrays and saves them in a single `torch` file with the keys `src` and `tgt`.